-A new study conducted by National Institute of Environmental Health Sciences (NIEHS) and the University of Florida show that more than 32 million people in the United States may have autoantibodies.
-The study used a large data set comprised from nearly 5,000 individuals that are representative of the general U.S. population.
+A new study conducted by the National Institute of Environmental Health Sciences (NIEHS) and the University of Florida shows that more than 32 million people in the United States may have autoantibodies.
+The study used a large data set comprised of nearly 5,000 individuals that are representative of the general U.S. population.

 More than 32 million people in the United States have autoantibodies, which are proteins made by the immune system that target the body’s tissues and define a condition known as autoimmunity, a study shows.
 The first nationally representative sample looking at the prevalence of the most common type of autoantibody, known as antinuclear antibodies (ANA), found that the frequency of ANA is highest among women, older individuals, and African-Americans.
 The study was conducted by the National Institute of Environmental Health Sciences (NIEHS), part of the National Institutes of Health.
 Researchers in Gainesville at the University of Florida also participated.

 Earlier studies have shown that ANA can actually develop many years before the clinical appearance of autoimmune diseases, such as type 1 diabetes, lupus, and rheumatoid arthritis.
 ANA are frequently measured biomarkers for detecting autoimmune diseases, but the presence of autoantibodies does not necessarily mean a person will get an autoimmune disease.
 Other factors, including drugs, cancer, and infections, are also known to cause autoantibodies in some people.